51Degrees/documentation/src/concepts/configuration/builders/pipelinebuilder.md

 # Configuration

-Following the convention of fluent builder, configuration options are set using 'set' naming.
-For example, to set a the 'auto dispose elements' option, the **builder** has a 'SetAutoDisposeElements' method which takes a boolean as an argument and returns the **builder**.
+Following the convention of fluent builder, configuration methods are prefixed with 'set'.
+For example, to set the 'auto dispose elements' option, the **builder** has a 'SetAutoDisposeElements' method which takes a boolean as an argument and returns the **builder**.